-EOS is a cryptocurrency designed to support large-scale applications.
+EOS is a cryptocurrency designed to support large-scale decentralized applications.
 There are no fees to send or receive EOS.
-Instead, the protocol rewards the entities that run the network periodically with new EOS, effectively substituting inflation for transaction fees.
+Instead, the protocol requires EOS to use resources like RAM, CPU, and network bandwidth.
+It also rewards the entities that run the network periodically with new EOS, effectively substituting inflation for transaction fees.

 Coinbase customers from eligible regions can buy EOS on Coinbase.com and Coinbase Pro.
 To see which regions support trading EOS, please see our Supported cryptocurrencies page.

 Purchased EOS will be displayed as an asset within your Coinbase wallet in your Portfolio page on Coinbase.com or in the Coinbase mobile app.